MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/bluetooth/testing-BTP-setup.md

 #### Known issues ####

 - Power: If the device is plugged into a non-powered hub or VCC is not able to supply 5V intermittent failures may be seen.
 Please remedy by using a powered USB hub or use a 9V AC-DC Barrel adapter.

-- Stress tests: If the test is run in a tight loop there an issue where the radios will not have finished disconnecting after the pairing test reports success before the next test attempts to pair resulting in a failure.